etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/example-subapplication-using-etendo-rx.md

 ## Implementing `useProduct` Hook in `Home` Component

-The `Home` component serves as the central hub for product management within our React Native application.
-It leverages the `useProduct` hook to interact with product data.
-This custom hook provides functions to retrieve and update products, which the `Home` component uses to maintain its state and UI.

 The `Home` component serves as a central hub for product management within our React Native application, which allows interacting with product data.
 The `useProduct` custom hook provides functions for retrieving and updating products, which the `Home` component uses to maintain its state and user interface.

-### Structure of `Home.tsx`

-- **Imports and State Initialization**: The component begins by importing necessary React hooks and the custom hook `useProduct`.
-It initializes the `products` state to an empty array to hold the product data.

-- **Data Fetching with useEffect**: Upon mounting, the `useEffect` hook calls `getFilteredProducts` to fetch product data from the backend and populate the `products` state.

-- **Product Update Function**: `handleProductUpdate` is an asynchronous function provided to update an existing product using `updateProduct` from the `useProduct` hook.

-- **User interface composition**: The component returns the user interface built using the `Etendo UI library`, which includes the `Table` component that displays the list of products.

 ### Example Usage